Degree theory for 4-dimensional asymptotically conical gradient expanding solitons: The main argument

-Consider now the submanifold $Q$ and choose $U$ such that \eqref{eq_transversality_condition} continues to hold for all $p \in \Pi^{-1}(Q) \cap U$.
 Then Assertion~\ref{Prop_summary_g} follows immediately; the fact that $P$ has the same dimension as $Q$ is a consequence of the fact that $D\Pi_p$ has Fredholm index $0$ for all $p \in P$.
 Note that the topology on $P$ is paracompact, because it is induced by the metric on $\MM$.

 For Assertion~\ref{Prop_summary_h} we first claim that $Q \cap \CONE^{k^*}(N)$ is a real-analytic subvariety of $Q$, i.e., that it is a level set of a real-analytic function $F_0 : Q \to \IR$.
 To see this, note that the non-conical directions in $\GenCONE^{k^*}(N)$ define a closed complementary subspace $V \subset \GenCONE^{k^*}(N)$ to $\CONE^{k^*}(N)$.
 Let $\langle \cdot, \cdot \rangle$ be an inner product on $V$ that is continuous with respect to the induced Banach norm.
 Define $F_0 : Q \to \IR$ by $F_0(\gamma) := \langle \proj_V \gamma, \proj_V \gamma \rangle$.
 Then $F_0$ is real-analytic and $F_0^{-1}(0) = Q \cap \CONE^{k^*}(N)$, which shows that $Q \cap \CONE^{k^*}(N)$ is a real-analytic subvariety of $Q$.